-How to Set Up a Dedicated Minecraft Server on Linux
+Your guide to hosting a Minecraft server on Linux

-Worldwide monthly active users for Minecraft reached 40 million in June 2016.
+Worldwide monthly active usersfor Minecraft reached 40 million in June 2016.
 That number climbed to 140 million as of March 2021.
-However, with so many users accessing Minecraft’s server resources, inconvenient glitches and slow gameplay occasionally frustrate users.
+However, with so many users accessing Minecraft’s server resources, inconvenient glitches and slow gameplay can occasionally frustrate users.

-With a dedicated Linux Minecraft server, you have sole use and control over server resources.
+With a dedicated Minecraft server running on on the Linux operating system (OS), you have sole use and control over server resources.
 Processing power, memory, and storage are available specifically for your gameplay without noisy neighbors (shared hosting) or running virtualization (cloud dedicated or bare metal servers).

 Your mods (additions to the game), plugins, and security settings are under your control.
-You can set up your Minecraft server on Linux how you want without other users making changes to your settings.
+You can set up your Minecraft server on Linux how you want without other users changing your settings.
 Controlling server resources and security settings maximizes your performance while eliminating in-game errors due to server overload.

 Spinning up your own Linux Minecraft server also affords you a new level of security as you play.
 Since server resources are all your own, you’re less likely to experience cyber threats.
 Many users are grateful for the increased security since Minecraft does have some in-game purchases that require sensitive financial information.